9 Ways of Employee Development with One on One meetings

 And, the majority of them state that the best learning opportunities come in an on-the-job setup instead of a formal training program.

-This brings the onus of employee development on the managers.
+This puts the onus of employee development on the managers.

 Your direct reports expect you to help them hone their skills, find latent talent and progress in their career.

-Hence, you must prioritize employee development in your plans if you would like to lead a time who is motivated, engaged and ready to give their best.
+Hence, you must prioritize employee development in your plans if you would like to lead a team which is motivated, engaged and ready to give their best.

 Table of Contents Hide